RTSDA/adventist-hymnarium/README.md

 This is an iOS application built using Xcode.
 Make sure you have:
 - Xcode installed
 - Firebase configuration in place
-- Firebase Storage configured with audio and sheet music files
+- Cloud storage configured with audio and sheet music files

 ## License